benedekrozemberczki/diff2vec/README.md

 ### Examples

-The following commands learn a graph embedding and writes it to disk.
+The following commands learns a graph embedding and writes it to disk.
 The first column in the embedding file is the node ID.

 Creating an embedding of the default dataset with the default hyperparameter settings.